by Chris Woodford. Last updated: July 26, 2015.

 for the floors in things like children's playgrounds,

 over half of them are wasted (either burned as a fuel or buried in landfills).
 Rubber

 manufacturers have recently turned their attention to recycling tires

 in all kinds of new ways, making everything from mouse mats and

 sports bags to shoe soles and car components.

-Photo: Half of all rubber is used in vehicles
+Photo: Half of all rubber is used in vehicle tires, and hundreds

 A brief history of rubber